 CBD Bioavailability Of Sublingual Consumption

 CBD tinctures and sprays are consumed sublingually and it has a slightly higher bioavailability of 20% to 30%.
 Here, cannabidiol enters the bloodstream directly through the tiny blood vessels under the tongue.
-Also, there is the added advantage of bypassing the liver’s first pass metabolism increasing its bioavailability.
-This is because, loss in concentration is less due to the skipping of metabolic activity by liver enzyme CYP450.
+Also, there is the added advantage of bypassing the liver’s first-pass metabolism increasing its bioavailability.
+This is because the loss in concentration is less due to the skipping of metabolic activity by liver enzyme CYP450.
 To ensure maximum absorption, you must hold it under your tongue for 20 to 60 seconds.

 CBD Bioavailability Of Topical Application

 The bioavailability of CBD topical products is fairly low compared to other methods because cannabidiol does not enter the bloodstream.
 However, their effect is fairly quick and localized because cannabidiol interacts directly with the cannabinoid receptors of ECS on the skin surface.

 The bioavailability of CBD vape products is the highest at around 60% because cannabidiol enters the bloodstream directly through the highly permeable surface of the lungs.
 Hence, it has the fastest onset time and the most effective method to consume CBD.